 He refers to the hypothesis of a divorce from Ferrari at the end of 2005, one season before the expiry of the contract.
 Jean Todt calms things down:

-"In these six years we have asked Rubens for two small sacrifices.
-And this is a small discussion, because healthy competition never hurts.
-I have nothing to reproach the riders with because the team's interests have been respected".
+"In these six years, we have asked Rubens for two small sacrifices.
+And this is a small discussion because healthy competition never hurts.
+I have nothing to reproach the drivers with because the team's interests have been respected".

 "Things are looking good".

-More red flags are waving in the stands than in Imola, the pace of Mercedes and BMW.
-The organizers have 83,000 spectators, the stuff of a World Cup final.
-And it's only Friday.
-The new qualifying format made its debut on Saturday 28 May 2005 at 1:00 pm: pole position was assigned with a flying lap with full tanks.
+More red flags are waving in the stands than in Imola, all due respect to Mercedes and BMW.
+The organisers counted 83.000 spectators, stuff out of a World Cup final.
+And it is only Friday.
+The new qualifying format made its debut on Saturday, May 28, 2005, at 1:00 pm: pole position was assigned with a flying lap with full tanks.
 Skip the Sunday morning appointment.
 Scuderia Ferrari appreciates it.
 Michael Schumacher comments:

 "We are weak in qualifying.
 At least we will suffer for just one session.
 Seriously, we've improved.
 And in the race we are strong".